 Do not stop using NEVANAC without speaking to your doctor first.
 You can usually carry on using the drops, unless you experience serious side effects.
-If you are worried talk to your doctor or pharmacist.

 If you have any further questions on the use of this medicine ask your doctor, pharmacist or nurse.